Yasasri16/Android/InjuredAndroid/Flag Two (Exported Activity).md

 When launching this challenge, the app displays a hint message :

-“There is a way to bypass the main activity and invoke other activities that are exported.”
+**There is a way to bypass the main activity and invoke other activities that are exported.**

 ![Screenshot from 2025-04-20 23-59-55](https://github.com/user-attachments/assets/8dc4dcde-07c9-4f4f-a0e8-84768f1a0e2f)